logoresized

 Smaller FIs – Opportunities for Smart Brands

-As there are market segment opportunities, a smaller FIs should construct a smart brand position that delivers specialisation, differentiation and meaningful value.
+As there are market segment opportunities, a smaller FIs should construct a smart brand position that delivers specialization, differentiation and meaningful value.
 The strengths of the FI’s product, services and expertise, in relation to the market segment opportunity and relevant clients, investors, asset owners and stakeholders, should be clearly communicated and leveraged to build trust, foster engagement, and drive long-term growth.”

 Why Some FI’s Fail to Drive Market Perceptions